kant97/361-Microservice/README.md

 # 361-Microservice
-Contain files and documentation for microservice to be implemented for partner in 361
+Documentation for microservice to be implemented for partner in 361 First just,